 Learning map models, which are the networks of sequenced learning targets, are at the core of the DLM assessments in ELA and mathematics.
-While development of a science learning map model is planned for the future Phase II of the development work (described in Chapter I), the similarity across all subjects in scoring at the linkage level means the general background below is useful for understanding the current science scoring model even though there is not currently an underlying map.
+While development of a science learning map model is planned for the future development work , the similarity across all subjects in scoring at the linkage level means the general background below is useful for understanding the current science scoring model even though there is not currently an underlying map.